Ed-Fi-Exchange-OSS/Meadowlark/docs/design/auth/README.md

-# Client Authentication and Authorization for Meadowlark
+# Client Authentication and Authorization for the Ed-Fi Data Management Service

+> [!Note]
-This document introduces a proposed name for the core API application when serving up the Ed-Fi Resources API, Descriptors API, and the "version endpoint" (name of that API is pending): Meadowlark Data Management Service (DMS).
+> This document introduces a _proposed name_ for the core API application when
+> serving up the Ed-Fi Resources API, Descriptors API, and the "version endpoint"
+> (name of that API is pending): Data Management Service (DMS).

-The Meadowlark DMS will enforce data privacy and security through use of OAuth 2.0 for authentication and claim management, and it will map OAuth claims  to resource-level authorization.
+The DMS will enforce data privacy and security through use of OAuth 2.0 for authentication and claim management, and it will map OAuth claims  to resource-level authorization.
 This document provides the requirements and design for the full lifecycle of authentication and authorization.

 ## Core Requirements

-1. Clients will authenticate client credentials flow with an [OAuth 2.0 provider](https://www.rfc-editor.org/info/rfc6749), generating a [bearer token](https://www.rfc-editor.org/info/rfc6750).
+1. Clients will authenticate using the client credentials flow with an [OAuth 2.0 provider](https://www.rfc-editor.org/info/rfc6749), generating a [bearer token](https://www.rfc-editor.org/info/rfc6750).
 2. The OAuth provider will fully own management of client credentials.
+3. Clients will be granted authorization to resources based on one of the following authorization strategies:
+   1. **Full access**: use with caution, for syncing services.
+   2. **Ownership**: can access resources created by the client.
+   3. **Namespace**: can access resources with that are assigned to a given namespace.
+   4. **Relationship**: authorization granted based on education organization and student / parent / staff relationships managed within the data.

+> [!WARNING]
+> Continue rewriting to make requirements & architecture distinct.

-3. A Meadowlark Configuration Service (CS) will be responsible for storing any additional client configuration and Claimset metadata that are not otherwise stored in the OAuth provider.
+3. An Ed-Fi Configuration Service (CS) will be responsible for storing any additional client configuration and Claimset metadata that are not otherwise stored in the OAuth provider.
 4. A [yet-to-be-determined